 Combined with (most of) the ingredients I had from food distribution and my pantry/refrigerator, here’s a look at our food for the entire week.

 Even if it seems overwhelming at first, this process gets easier with more practice.
 Now it only takes me 10-15 minutes to make my meal plan and stay in budget.
 Plus, we eat healthful, tasty food – all for an average of $100 per week!

 Thanks for reading!
 Stay tuned for more tips on eating well on a budget – I have a lot of exciting posts planned to share with you!
-I’ll walk you through a stock-up week as well, so you can see what one of those looks like.
+I walk you through a stock-up week in this post, so click there to see what my other weeks look like.
 Comment below with your favorite ways to keep grocery costs down!